mstahv/spring-data-vaadin-crud/README.md

 For larger applications, consider applying some commonly known design patterns for your UI code.
 Check e.g. [this MVP example](https://github.com/peholmst/vaadin4spring/tree/master/spring-vaadin-mvp).

-As an example for a really easy Vaadin add-on usage, there is Switch add-on added as a dependency and the application uses [cdn.virit.in](http://cdn.virit.in) service to compile and host the widgetset.
-See [this changeset](https://github.com/mstahv/spring-data-vaadin-crud/commit/2d67627d5757ec952d410e86ea9928747a7bef21?w=1) for setup instructions.
+As an example for a really easy Vaadin add-on usage, there is Switch add-on added as a dependency and the application uses [wscdn.vaadin.com](https://wscdn.vaadin.com) service to compile and host the widgetset.
+To make it work in your project, see [this part in pom.xml](https://github.com/mstahv/spring-data-vaadin-crud/blob/master/pom.xml#L100-L112) and [this row](https://github.com/mstahv/spring-data-vaadin-crud/blob/master/src/main/java/crud/Application.java#L11) in your configuration.

 ## How to play with this example